Multiwfn -- A Multifunctional Wavefunction Analyzer

 - 8) Checking and modifying wavefunction.
 For example print orbital and basis function information, manually set orbital occupation number and type, translate and duplicate system, discard wavefunction information from specified atoms.

 - 9) Population analysis.
-Hirshfeld, VDD, Mulliken, Löwdin, Modified MPA (including three methods: SCPA, Stout & Politzer, Bickelhaupt), Becke, ADCH (Atomic dipole moment corrected Hirshfeld), CHELPG and Merz-Kollmann methods are supported.
+Hirshfeld, VDD, Mulliken, Löwdin, Modified MPA (including three methods: SCPA, Stout & Politzer, Bickelhaupt), Becke, ADCH (Atomic dipole moment corrected Hirshfeld), CHELPG, Merz-Kollmann and AIM methods are supported.

 - 10) Orbital composition analysis.
-Mulliken, Stout & Politzer, SCPA, Hirshfeld and natural atomic orbital (NAO) methods are supported to obtain orbital composition.
+Mulliken, Stout & Politzer, SCPA, Hirshfeld, Becke and natural atomic orbital (NAO) methods are supported to obtain orbital composition.

 - 11) Bond order analysis.
 Mayer bond order, multi-center bond order (up to 10-centers), Wiberg bond order in Löwdin orthogonalized basis and Mulliken bond order are supported.
 Mayer and Mulliken bond order can be decomposed to orbital contributions.